San Francisco Bay Ferry: The Best Way Back to Work

 WETA has established passenger distancing measures on vessels by marking certain seats as unavailable and capping maximum capacity on board each vessel as appropriate to allow reasonable space for each rider.
-Social distancing decals have been placed in areas of passenger queueing at all active ferry terminals to reflect the physical distancing needed to safely board.
+Social distancing decals have been placed in areas of passenger queuing at all active ferry terminals to reflect the physical distancing needed to safely board.
 Crews are maintaining appropriate physical distance while safely helping passengers board and disembark.
 Passengers are reminded of distancing requirements through terminal and vessel signage and messaging.

 Crew members and passengers are required to wear masks or facial coverings at all ferry terminals and on board the ferry at all times.
 Consistent with county health orders, masks are required for passengers over the age of 12.
 Children aged 12 or younger are not required to wear a face covering and children aged 2 or younger should not wear a face mask.
 Any passenger who removes their mask on board will be asked to put it back on.

 Hand sanitizer is provided on board every vessel in multiple locations for passengers to use.
 Onboard restrooms remain available, clean and stocked so that passengers and crews can wash their hands with soap and water.